3dp-rocket/rockets/README.md

 # rockets
-Designs of rocket parts and components for 3D printing.
+Designs of rockets and components for 3D printing.

 To work with *.scad* files use [OpenSCAD](https://www.openscad.org/).